 All designated individuals or volunteers must agree to:

-- Comply with Federal and KOHBIE privacy and security standards consistent with Section 155.260, and applicable authentication and data security standards;
+- Comply with Federal and KHBE privacy and security standards consistent with Section 155.260, and applicable authentication and data security standards;

 - Refer to the appropriate consumer assistance personnel or call center when applicable;

 - Provide information in a manner that is accessible to individuals with disabilities, as defined in the Americans with Disabilities Act;

 - Agree to act in the best interest of the applicants assisted;

 - Comply with the requirements of 45 C.F.R.
 155.225; and

 - Not collect fees or accept any form of payment from applicants for applications or other assistance with KHBE.